-Two of our current NEOs have employment agreements with the Company.
-Mr. Ferguson's employment agreement with the Company commenced in November 2013 and was amended and restated on September 29, 2016 (the "Amended CEO Agreement") and subsequently amended on October 3, 2018 solely to clarify compliance with Section 409A of the Internal Revenue Code.
-The Amended CEO Agreement:

-• extends Mr. Ferguson's employment term for an additional three years to expire on September 29, 2019, subject to automatic extensions for successive one-year periods unless either the Company or
+Our employment agreements with our NEOs are described below.
+Mr. Ferguson's initial employment agreement with the Company commenced in November 2013 and was amended and restated on September 29, 2016 and subsequently amended on October 3, 2018 solely to clarify compliance with Section 409A of the Internal Revenue Code.
+On October 3, 2019, Mr. Ferguson entered into the Second Amended and Restated Employment Agreement (the "Second Amended CEO Agreement") with the Company, which extended Mr. Ferguson's employment term for an additional three years to expire on October 3, 2022, subject to automatic extensions for successive one-year periods unless either the Company or Mr. Ferguson gives written notice to the other at least one hundred twenty (120) days before such extension would otherwise occur of the Company's or Mr. Ferguson's election not to extend the term.

-- Mr. Ferguson gives written notice to the other at least one hundred twenty (120) days before such extension would otherwise occur of the Company's or Mr. Ferguson's election not to extend the term; - adds a clawback provision for incentive payments to be in compliance under the Dodd-Frank Act and the Company's Compensation Recovery Policy (as described below under "Compensation Recovery Policy"); and - provides (as consideration for Mr. Ferguson entering into the Amended CEO Agreement) for a onetime grant of 30,000 restricted stock units ("RSUs"), which were issued on October 10, 2016.
-These RSUs vest in full on September 29, 2019 provided that Mr. Ferguson remains employed by the Company on such date.

-Mr. Fehlman entered into an employment agreement in February 2014 and subsequently amended on October 3, 2018 solely to clarify compliance with Section 409A of the Internal Revenue Code.
-The initial term was for two (2) years, which was automatically extended on the second anniversary of the date of the agreement and will be subject to automatic extensions each subsequent anniversary for one additional year, unless either party gives one hundred twenty (120) days written notice of non-renewal.
+Mr. Fehlman entered into an employment agreement with the Company in February 2014 and was subsequently amended on October 3, 2018 solely to clarify compliance with Section 409A of the Internal Revenue Code.
+The initial term of his employment agreement was for two (2) years, which was automatically extended on the second anniversary of the date of the agreement and is subject to automatic extensions each subsequent anniversary for one additional year, unless either party gives one hundred twenty (120) days written notice of non-renewal.